metadew/iesi/docs/pages/define/connectiontypes/db.bigquery.md

 This type connects to Google BigQuery.
 It uses the Magnitude Simba drivers for BigQuery.
 More information can be found [here](https://cloud.google.com/bigquery/providers/simba-drivers).
 More technical information can be found [here](https://www.simba.com/drivers/bigquery-odbc-jdbc/).

+*Important* Only the Simba driver version 4.2 is supported for now.

 Get more information at [https://cloud.google.com/bigquery](https://cloud.google.com/bigquery).

 ## Use cases